Permutation test

 What does the p-value mean?

 It is the probability (under the null) of seeing a statistic at least as extreme as the observed one.
-It does not prove causality or security.
+It does not prove causality or practical importance.

 Exact vs Monte Carlo?